lilo-san/cha-documentation/README.md

 ## Other Software
 The next are custom images that can also be directly written to EMMC but are not distributed by their original developers.

-- Multi OS Boot images from CHOKO Group [Download From CHOKO Group GitHub](https://github.com/ChokoGroup/CHA-Multi-OS-Boot)
+- Multi OS Boot images from CHOKO Group combining OEM with Batocera and/or Lakka [Download From CHOKO Group GitHub](https://github.com/ChokoGroup/CHA-Multi-OS-Boot)
-- Custom Batocera Setup by Lilo-San, only supports CPS1,2,3 and NeoGeo games [Download From Lilo-San GitHub](https://github.com/lilo-san/cha-batocera)
+- Custom Batocera image by Lilo-San, only supports CPS1,2,3 and NeoGeo games [Download From Lilo-San GitHub](https://github.com/lilo-san/cha-batocera)

 # Special Acknowledgments
 - [CHOKO Group](https://github.com/ChokoGroup).
 They where the first ones to open the CHA development opportunities to a wider audience and put together the package to enable FEL mode.
 They also wrote the first beginner friendly guide to use it.